magento/architecture/design-documents/graph-ql/coverage/input-optput-extensibility.md

 **Action items**

-1. Modify schema for all existing queries and mutations
+1. Modify schema for all existing queries and mutations to use wrappers as output types
 1. Make sure that this requirement is documented and followed for the new GraphQL coverage

-**Open questions**

-1. What can be one about queries and mutations, which do not require arguments at the moment?
-We cannot create wrapper type without fields.
-Would be nice to enable extensibility for sich argument lists as well.